-The rocks of the Alps were deposited in the last 200 Million years in the alpine geosyncline This syncline consisted of severeal parts.
-The northern limestone Alps consist of limestone from one of those parts, called Kalkalpen-Trog.
+The rocks of the Alps were deposited in the last 200 Million years in the alpine geosyncline This syncline consisted of several parts.
+The northern limestone Alps consist of limestone from one of those parts, called Kalkalpen-Trog (Limestone Alps Basin).

 The German part of the Alps is separated into three parts: